 Calculations/Budgets & Projections/Charge-out Rate Calculator

-Two separate workbooks to summarise the transactions on credit card statements for the month or year and reconcile with opening and closing balances.
+Summarise the transactions on a credit card statement and reconcile with opening and closing balances.
+Calculate GST and private use components.

 Calculate the opening written down value of an asset acquired in a previous year using the diminishing value, prime cost and pooling methods.
 This workbook has been designed for use where an asset, which was acquired during a previous financial year and used for private purposes only, commences to be used for income producing purposes at some time during the current year.